daksh931/FullSatck_ML_Job_Resume/README.md

    - cd frontend -
      npm run dev

-for production have to transpile ts code to js -> tsc then deploy.
+For production have to transpile ts code to js -> tsc then deploy.
 Have to use seperate servers for frontend and backend.
 Finally FLASK API on different server --> refer to repo -> https://github.com/daksh931/JobForceMLModel.git